qrzn23/min/wip/magick/content.md

-With the same forefinger touch thy forehead, and say SOI, thy member, and say Q &lt;I&gt;AAAE 1 , thy right shoulder, and say IS" XTPOS, thy left shoulder, and say ETXAPISTOS ; then clasp thine hands, locking the Angers, and cry IAQ.
+With the same forefinger touch thy forehead, and say SOI, thy member, and say Q &lt;I&gt;AAAE 1 , thy right shoulder, and say IS" XTPOS, thy left shoulder, and say ETXAPISTOS; then clasp thine hands, locking the Angers, and cry IAQ.
 Advance to the East.
 Imagine strongly a Pentagram, aright, in thy forehead.
 Drawing the hands to the eyes, fling it forth, making the sign of